Frequently Asked Questions

 What is your availability?

-My office hours are Monday – Friday, 8 am – 7 pm MDT
+My office hours are Monday – Thursday 8am – 7pm and Friday 8 am – 4 pm MDT; Friday evenings and weekends are reserved for intensives.

-I work with clients online nationwide and in-person at my office in North Boulder and am currently accepting new clients.
+I work with clients online nationwide and in-person at my office in the heart of Boulder on the West end of Pearl.

 What is an initial Meet/Greet?